Top 10 Off-Site Hotels Near Disney World

 Outside, the grounds of the Four Seasons Orlando are a veritable oasis.
 The pool areas are brilliantly suited to both kids and adults, with an area called Explorer Island, delightful lazy river, and secluded areas for lounge chairs amidst a lush environment and canopy of palm trees.
 It’s simultaneously exciting for kids and relaxing for adults.
 Orlando has a lot of hotels with ambitious pool complexes, but few (if any) others manage to strike this balance.
 This is far and away the nicest hotel in Orlando, Disney-owned or otherwise.
 And it’s usually less expensive than the Grand Floridian and other Deluxe Resorts at Walt Disney World.

-That’s a look at this work-in-progress list, thus far.
-Each of these hotels has a lot to offer, and the value proposition is definitely better than staying on-site.
+Ultimately, this just scratches the surface when it comes to great third-party accommodations near or on-site at Walt Disney World.
+Each of these hotels has a lot to offer, and the value proposition is definitely better than staying at a Disney-owned hotel.
 If you determine a third party hotel is right for you, these are great options!

-With that in mind, there are many worthy candidates this list snubs, including but not limited to the Ritz-Carlton Grande Lakes, Four Seasons Resort Orlando, Marriott’s Cypress Harbour, Gaylord Palms, Hilton Orlando Bonnet Creek, JW Marriott Orlando Grande Lakes, and more.
+There are many worthy candidates this list snubs, including but not limited to the Ritz-Carlton Grande Lakes, Marriott’s Cypress Harbour, Gaylord Palms, Hilton Orlando Bonnet Creek, JW Marriott Orlando Grande Lakes, and more.
 Some of these are too far from the parks, while others we simply haven’t done yet.
-(Additionally, there are several hotels at Universal Orlando Resort that we love, but those are a bit too far from Walt Disney World to warrant inclusion.)
 We will keep this list updated as we try out more hotels around Walt Disney World!

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!